The School is proud of the success of our alumni in many fields. You can read some of their stories here.

 Bernard Kachoyan (1980, PhD 1986) is Head of Maritime Requirements Analysis, Maritime Operations Research with the Defence Science and Technology Organisation.
-He was closely involved with the School in organising a one-week course on complex systems in 2007.
+Bernard is on the School's Advisory Board.

 Neil Ormerod (PhD, 1979), left, was appointed professor of theology at the Australian Catholic University in Jan 2005.
 His son John Ormerod (2004) gained a PhD from UNSW and has joined the University of Sydney as a lecturer in Statistics.

-Sarah Chee Djula (formerly Tueno) (2003) graduated in 2004 with a masters degree in Information Security from RMIT (picture right).
+Sarah Chee Djula (formerly Tueno) (2003) graduated in 2004 with a Masters degree in Information Security from RMIT.
 She worked with DFAT in computer security and now consults in that area.
-Earlier she worked with James Franklin at UNSW on a research project on why graduates have fewer children than non-graduates.
-She was married in 2009 and had a baby in 2014.

 Richard Gray (2003) did a PhD thesis in theoretical physics at Sydney University, on quantitative brain dynamics, and now performs research into the spread of HIV with the National Centre in HIV Epidemiology and Clinical Research at UNSW.